Laurel Park (race track): History

-Laurel Park Racecourse opened October 2, 1911 under the direction of the Laurel Four County Fair.
-In 1914, New York businessmen and prominent horsemen, Philip J. Dwyer and James Butler purchased the track and appointed Matt Winn as the general manager.
+Laurel Park Racecourse opened October 2, 1911, under the direction of the Laurel Four County Fair.
+In 1914, two New York businessmen and prominent horsemen, Philip J. Dwyer and James Butler, purchased the track and appointed Matt Winn as the general manager.
 In 1918 the field was used by Army Engineers as a training camp before deployment to France.

-In 1946, a stable fire broke out with 60 horses saved.
-In 1947, the Maryland Jockey Club, which owned Timonium and Pimlico, purchased Laurel Park from the Butler estate with the idea of shifting the Pimlico meeting to Laurel.
-After the Maryland General Assembly rejected the idea of replacing Pimlico with Laurel Park, the track was sold in 1950 to Morris Schapiro who had his youngest son, John D. Schapiro as the track's new president.
+In 1946, a stable fire broke out; 60 horses were saved.
+In 1947, the Maryland Jockey Club, which owned Timonium and Pimlico, purchased Laurel Park from the Butler estate.
+The club aimed to shift the Pimlico meeting to Laurel, but this was rejected by the Maryland General Assembly.

-From 1950 to 1984, Laurel Park underwent a period of great change.
-The track was renamed Laurel Race Course and the Washington, D.C.
-International was introduced at 1 1/2 miles on the turf.
-In 1953 Laurel opened a new clubhouse and turf club.
+In 1950, the club sold the track to Morris Schapiro, who appointed his youngest son, John D. Schapiro, as track president.
+Schapiro renamed the track Laurel Race Course and introduced the Washington, D.C., International: 1 1/2 miles on the turf.
+In 1953, Laurel opened a new clubhouse and turf club.
 In 1954, 14 horses were saved from another stable fire.
-In 1957 the grandstand was remodeled.
+In 1957, the grandstand was remodeled.
 In an effort to improve conditions for the International, Laurel lengthened its turf course from seven furlongs to one mile in 1959; simultaneously, the main track was extended from one mile to one mile and one-eighth.

-In 1964, an intentionally set stable fire destroyed 34 horses.
+In 1964, arson at the stable killed 34 horses.
 In 1965, the trotting track was covered with an artificial 3M "Tartan Turf".
 Laurel remodeled its clubhouse and grandstand to accommodate winter racing in 1966, enclosing the track's seating area with 30,000 square feet of half-inch-thick glass.
-In 1967, another fire was set on two stables which was mitigated by new sprinklers.
-When Laurel was awarded the summer racing dates in 1982, the track installed an air conditioning system in the grandstand and clubhouse.
+In 1967, a fire in two stables was mitigated by new sprinklers.
+When Laurel was awarded the summer racing dates in 1982, the track installed an air-conditioning system in the grandstand and clubhouse.

 In 1984, the 34-year Schapiro era ended with the sale of the track.

-Laurel entered a new era in December 1984, when governor Harry Hughes's selection for Economic Development secretary Frank J. De Francis and his partners, Robert and John "Tommy" Manfuso, purchased the racetrack from Schapiro before racetrack legislation would pose a conflict of interest.
-Laurel Park Racecourse was updated in 1985 with an innovative creation of the 'Sports Palace'.
-In August 1989, Frank DeFrancis died and his son, Joe DeFrancis, then served as president of Laurel and Pimlico.
+In December 1984, Frank J. De Francis, governor Harry Hughes's selection for Economic Development secretary, and his partners, Robert and John "Tommy" Manfuso, purchased the racetrack from Schapiro before racetrack legislation would pose a conflict of interest.
+In 1985, a "Sports Palace" was added.
+In August 1989, Frank De Francis died and his son, Joe De Francis, then served as president of Laurel and Pimlico.
 In 1994 the track's name returned to "Laurel Park".
-Yet more improvements included those to the main entrance, Grandstand interior and backstretch barns.
+Improvement were made to the main entrance, grandstand interior, and backstretch barns.

-In 1994, an effort to redevelop land occupied by Laurel Park and its adjacent properties was attempted to relocate the Washington Redskins Stadium at the crossroads of Whiskey Bottom Road and Brock Bridge Road.
-Citizens and clergy launched a successful effort that killed the proposal.
-A lack of sufficient parking space was a significant factor in the decision.
+In 1994, a proposal was floated to redevelop land occupied by Laurel Park and its adjacent properties in order to move the Washington Redskins Stadium at the crossroads of Whiskey Bottom Road and Brock Bridge Road.
+Citizens and clergy launched an opposition campaign that killed the proposal, in part for lack of parking.